Close Icon

 What are holiday let business rates?

-Holiday let business rates are taxes or rates paid on properties that are let commercially.
+Holiday let business rates are taxes or rates paid to local councils on properties that are let commercially.
 The funds are used to help finance local services in the same way as council tax on domestic properties.
-Business rates are charged on most non-domestic properties, including self-catering holiday lets.
+Business rates are charged on most non-domestic properties.

 What is the difference between holiday let business rates and council tax?